-The Board’s overriding objective is to ensure that the Group delivers long-term capital appreciation for its shareholders.
+The Board’s overriding objective is to ensure that the Group delivers long-term value for its shareholders.

 Corporate Governance Code